 The parking brake is actuated with a hand lever, which is located to the right of the driver.
-To set the parking brake, pull the lever up and back until it locks.
-To release the park brake, depress the foot brake pedal and push the brake lever all of the way down.
+To set the parking brake, Pull the lever up and back until it locks.
+To release the park brake, Push the brake lever all of the way down.